 Remember, 89% of employers believe that coding bootcamp graduates are just as prepared, or even more prepared, for a job in coding than degree holders.

+Do you need a degree to be a programmer?
 You can only answer this question by first figuring out what your personal goals are.
-Are you wanting a well-rounded, traditional education?
+Are you wanting a well-rounded, traditional, school education?
 Then yes, you do need a degree.
+Can you get a programming job without a degree?
+Yes, you can.
 If you are more interested in beginning a career in tech quickly, then you don’t necessarily need a degree in coding.
 Coding bootcamps can get you the skills you need, in a much more affordable and time efficient way, to start your career in coding.